My takeaways from BUILD 2016

 Xamarin for all

-This one was expected, but it was great to hear it officially announced.
-I did find it surprising that even the community edition will get full Xamarin support...and they even one-uppped that by open sourcing the SDK.
-They made some really nice tooling improvements for the Visual Studio integration, especially the iPhone emulator display.
-You still need a Mac connected, but it's one less thing you have to do in order to test your iOS app.
+This was expected, but it was great to hear it officially announced.
+I did find it surprising that even the community edition will get full Xamarin support...and they even one-upped that by open-sourcing the SDK.
+They made some nice tooling improvements for the Visual Studio integration, especially the iPhone emulator display.
+You still need a Mac connected, but it's one less thing you have to do to test your iOS app.
 The most impressive part of the Xamarin stack to me was the Inspector/Workbook.
-This app allows you to inspect your WPF, Android, iOS, or Mac app in real time.
+This app allows you to inspect your WPF, Android, iOS, or Mac app in real-time.
 It also functions as a REPL by allowing you to execute and evaluate code in line.
-It's Linqpad meets the quick watch debug window.
-To top that off, the entire workbook is stored in MarkDown format, so you can actually build interactive documentation by simply loading your repo's README.MD file.
+Its Linqpad meets the quick watch debug window.
+To top off, the entire workbook is stored in MarkDown format, so you can build interactive documentation by simply loading your repo's README.MD file.
 There are so many applications for this.
-I highly recommend you download the Inspector for both Windows and Mac, you'll have a lot of fun with it.
-I also recommend you check out Miguel's session in which he demo's a lot of this functionality on the Mac.
+I highly recommend you download the Inspector for both Windows and Mac; you'll have a lot of fun with it.
+I also recommend you check out Miguel's session, in which he demo's a lot of this functionality on the Mac.